Training to Failure: Weighing the Pros and Cons

 Finding a good workout program to put on size and strength is key.
 Keep in mind that good programs will help with your fitness journey, you would want to find a program that caters to your needs and guides you in the right direction, making sure that you are making the most gains.
 If you are looking to stay on track and continue with linear progression, then finding a good workout program is the key.
 Where do you look for a good workout program?
 Check out the Boostcamp App for some great programs.

 Boostcamp is home to over 50 FREE workout programs that consist of strength, hypertrophy, or functional fitness, or both, from the push pull legs program all the way to upper lower.
 However, with Boostcamp, you don’t have to just follow a pre-written program, you also can create your own program as well, and track your progress to make sure you are on the right track.
 That being said, when you are looking to incorporate some arm training to further your powerlifting progress, then check out Boostcamp.

 So, is Training to Failure Beneficial?

 When it comes to the goal of hypertrophy, then training to failure and even beyond that point can be beneficial for you.
-Training to skeletal muscle failure forces your body to grow and adapt to the absolute brutalization that you are putting it through, which can lead to muscle growth.
+Training to skeletal muscle failure forces your body to grow and adapt to the absolute brutalization that you are putting it through, which can lead to muscle growth and increased muscular strength.
 Now there are a few things to keep in mind, and that is that you cannot just jump right into training to failure and beyond, and you also need to prioritize recovery to reap the full benefit of training.